capsey/mathex-c/README.md

 }
 ```

-Don't forget to add it when you compile your program:
+Don't forget to add Mathex when you compile your program:

 ```shell
 gcc program.c -lmathex